 Your flight from Frankfurt to Tel Aviv is overbooked and you are involuntarily denied boarding.
 You were due to arrive at 1am according to your original ticket.
 You are rebooked on a new flight which only arrives at 6am.
 As the distance between the two cities is 1,828 miles, you are entitled to 400 EUR compensation.

 Example two.
 Your flight from Frankfurt to New York is overbooked and you are again involuntarily denied boarding.
 Your original arrival time was 3pm.
-You are however rebooked on a flight which arrives at 5pm – just two hours after your original arrival time.
+You are however rebooked on another flight which arrives at 5pm – just two hours after your original arrival time.

 Assistance when denied boarding